The Lone Ranger (serial): Production

 The Lone Ranger was budgeted at $160,315 although the final negative cost was $168,117 (a $7,802, or 4.9%, overspend).
 It was the most expensive Republic serial until the release of Dick Tracy Returns later in 1938.

 It was filmed between 28 November and 31 December 1937.
 At nineteen days, this was the shortest production for a Republic serial until Zombies of the Stratosphere in 1952.
 The serial's production number was 794.

-The bulk of the outdoor action in the serial The Lone Ranger was filmed at the Iverson Movie Ranch in Chatsworth, Calif., where Republic shot virtually all of its serials, along with most of its B-Westerns, during the studio's life span — and where the later TV series The Lone Ranger would also shoot much of its outdoor footage.
+The bulk of the outdoor action in the serial The Lone Ranger was filmed at the Iverson Movie Ranch in Chatsworth, California, where Republic shot virtually all of its serials, along with most of its B-Westerns, during the studio's life span — and where the later TV series The Lone Ranger would also shoot much of its outdoor footage.
 Additional footage for the serial was shot in the Alabama Hills near Lone Pine, California, giving the serial a strikingly different overall look from that of the more widely seen television version.

 The Lone Ranger was the biggest serial event since Universal's Flash Gordon (1936).

 Following the end of his contract with Republic, Lee Powell toured with a small circus as "The Lone Ranger of the Movies".
 This was not successful, possibly because he had never actually been billed as the Lone Ranger due to the element of mystery in the script.
 He was eventually forced by the copyright holders to stop.